navis-stella/magnetic-levitation-control-design/docs/13_sled_unit_levitation.md

 > **Figure 13.8** — Air-gap performance metrics, noise off.
 The Final SS-Error subplot (bottom-right) reaches the $10^{-7}$ µm scale — machine precision — across all 8 magnets, validating the offset-free property.

 The pose final SS-error row is less clean: at the end of the 1 s simulation horizon (0.5 s after disturbance onset) the pose trajectory has not yet asymptoted.
-The same observer-pole time constant that sets the recovery tail also caps how close the pose can get to zero in finite time, and the residual at $t = 1\,\text{s}$ (a few hundredths of a micrometre) is what the trajectory looks like at $\approx 5$ time constants.
+The same observer-pole time constant that sets the recovery tail also caps how close the pose can get to zero in finite time, and the residual at $t = 1 \text{s}$ (a few hundredths of a micrometre) is what the trajectory looks like at $\approx 5$ time constants.
 Running a longer simulation would bring the pose residual down toward the air-gap-level precision; the air-gap residual reaches that floor earlier because the eight sensor channels are dominated by the fast-converging plant-state component of the observer, while the pose extraction further compounds the slow disturbance-tracking dynamics.

 <div align="center">
   <img src="../04_Control_Design_SledUnit_Levitation/Results/pose_metrics_noise_off.png" width="720" alt="Pose metrics, noise off"/>